6 best Volume Mixer alternatives for Mac

 Does macOS have a Volume Mixer?

-macOS doesn’t have its own Volume Mixer-style app, but there are countless third-party tools like Boom3D and Silenz that can provide you granular control over your Mac’s system.
+macOS doesn't have its own Volume Mixer-style app, but there are third-party tools like Boom3D and Silenz that can provide granular control over your Mac's audio.

 Is there a volume manager on Mac?

-There’s no volume manager on Mac.
-It only allows you to manage the loudness of your volume.
-However, there are other apps that let you do more, such as apply sound effects or switch between audio inputs and outputs.
-For this, try Boom 3D.
+There's no native volume manager on Mac.
+It only allows you to manage the overall system volume.
+However, apps like Boom3D let you do much more, such as apply sound effects or switch between audio inputs and outputs.

 Sign up to Setapp and try them for free.